-\paragraph{Semantic Matching and Ranking} Here we focus on the textual problem formulation of the task, as defined in the work of \citet{shaar-etal-2020-known}: given an input claim, we want to detect potentially matching previously fact-checked claims and to rank them accordingly.
-Thus, a related problem is on semantic matching and ranking.
-Recent relevant work in this direction uses neural approaches. \citet{nie2019combining} proposed a semantic matching method that combines document retrieval, sentence selection, and claim verification neural models to extract facts and to verify them. \citet{thorne-etal-2018-fever} proposed a very simple model, where pieces of evidence are concatenated together and then fed into a Natural Language Inference (NLI) model. \citet{yoneda2018ucl} used a four-stage approach that combines document and sentence retrieval with NLI. \citet{hanselowski2018ukp} introduced Enhanced Sequential Inference Model (BiLSTM based)~\cite{chen2016enhanced} methods to rank candidate facts and to classify a claim based on the selected facts.
-Several studies used model combination (i.e., document retrieval, sentence retrieval, and NLI for classifying the retrieved sentences) with joint learning \cite{yoneda2018ucl,hidey-diab-2018-team,luken2018qed}.
+Here, we focus on the textual formulation of the problem, as defined by \citet{shaar-etal-2020-known}: given an input claim, we want to detect potentially matching previously fact-checked claims and to rank them accordingly.
+A related research area is semantic matching and ranking, as matching some \inputclaim--\vclaim~pairs might require sentence embeddings, natural language inference, and coreference resolution.
+An example of such a difficult pair is shown in Table~\ref{table:dataset-examples}, line 607.
+Recent relevant work has used neural approaches. \citet{nie2019combining} proposed a semantic matching method that combines document retrieval, sentence selection, and claim verification neural models to extract claims and to verify them. \citet{thorne-etal-2018-fever} proposed a simple model, where pieces of evidence are concatenated together and then fed into a Natural Language Inference (NLI) model. \citet{yoneda2018ucl} used a four-stage approach that combines document and sentence retrieval with NLI. \citet{hanselowski2018ukp} used a BiLSTM-based enhanced sequential inference model~\cite{chen2016enhanced} to rank candidate facts and to classify a new claim based on the selected facts.
+Several studies used model combination (i.e.,~document retrieval, sentence retrieval, and NLI to classify the retrieved sentences) with joint learning \cite{yoneda2018ucl,hidey-diab-2018-team,luken2018qed}.

-\paragraph{Context Modeling for Factuality} Fact-checking is a complex problem.
-It requires retrieving pieces of evidence, which are often scattered in the document in different contexts.
-Once they are retrieved, they can be used to verify the claim.
-The evidence with contextual information can play a great role for fact verification and retrieval.
-Previous work has shown that the relation between the target statement and a context in the document (e.g., debate), the interaction between speakers, and the reaction of the moderator and the public can significantly help to find check-worthy claims \cite{gencheva2017context}. \citet{liu-etal-2020-fine} proposed a graph-based approach, a Kernel Graph Attention Network, to use evidence as context for fact verification.
-Similarly, \citet{zhou2019gear} used a fully connected evidence graph with multi-evidence information for fact verification.